-Surprisingly, there are quite a few low glycemic grains to choose from.
-They all have different flavors and work well in a variety of dishes.
+Low glycemic whole grains have different flavors and textures and work well in a variety of dishes.
 Some are great for soups and stews, others are better in salads, and still, others are great for baking.

-The Most Popular Low Glycemic Grains:
+The Most Popular Low Glycemic Grains

-Pearl barley is a bit more processed than pot barley and will also cook faster.
+Pearl barley is more processed than pot barley and will also cook faster.
 Barley is wonderful in soups and stews as it makes them creamy.
 It can also be used as a base for vegetable and grain bowls.

-Barley Glycemic Index: 20-37
+Barley Glycemic Index: 20-35

-Barley Glycemic Load: 8-16
+Barley Glycemic Load: 9-15

 Barley Nutrition: key nutrients in barley include fiber, protein, magnesium, manganese, vitamin E, the B-complex vitamins, zinc, copper, iron, calcium, potassium, sulfur, and phosphorus.